TOAST-DOCS/Gamebase/en/oper-operation.md

 - timezone: Standard time zone selected for maintenance registration. e.g) Delivery value for UTC+0: +09:00
 - beginDate:  Start time entered for maintenance registration
 - endDate:  End time entered for maintenance registration.

+#### (5) Popup Messages
+Set a message to show for maintenance.
+Click **Auto Translate to Default Language** and messages in default language are translated into a language set for each item.

 ### Modify Maintenance